Frequently Asked Questions - Opticians

 4. What is the registration number the application is asking for and where do I find it?

-If you are a SLD or CLD applicant, the registration number is the license number for the Registered Dispensing Optician business where you are employed.
+If you are a SLD or CLD applicant, the registration number is the license number for the Registered Dispensing Ophthalmic Business where you are employed.
 If the store’s application is pending, indicate that in the box for the registration number.
-If you are applying for a Dispensing Optician license for your business, the registration number is that of your employee.
-You can use the public license search on the Board’s website to look up a registration number.
+If you are applying for an RDO license for your business, the registration number is that of your employee.
+You can use the public license search on the Board's website to look up a registration number.

 5. What fees should I expect for the application?